Guillemdb/dashboard_server/markdown/demo.md

-We will load the data provided as parquet files and save them into the superset parquet using a GUI that runs on a bokeh server.
+We will load the data provided as parquet files and save them into the superset database using a GUI that runs on a bokeh server.

 After connecting to [http://localhost:8000/database](http://localhost:8000/database) you should see the following app:

 <img src="../images/database_widget.png" width="600" height="250" />

 Select the your databse configuration and click connect to DB.
-If the connection is successful a the message will change to `Connected to db-url`, and the buttons on the parquet2sql file will be enabled.
+If the connection is successful the message will change to `Connected to db-url`, and the buttons on the parquet2sql tab will be enabled.

 You will need to load the following files, and save them to a new table in the database: